config_rec

 Partial coherence

-Partial coherence triggers recalculation of coherence array for the amplitudes in reciprocal space.
-After coherence array is determined, it is used for convolution in subsequent iteration.
-The coherence array is updated as defined by the pc_interval.
-Partial coherence feature is active if the interval is defined and the algorithm sequence contains algorithm with partial coherence.
+Partial coherence operation initiates recalculation of coherence of data with respect to the amplitudes in reciprocal space.
+After coherence array is determined, it is used in convolution operation during modulus in subsequent iteration.
+The coherence array is updated periodically, as defined by the pc_interval.
+Partial coherence operation is active if the interval is defined and the algorithm sequence indicates "pc".

 pc_interval = 50